 Adding railings to stairs is now easier.
 With one click, users can add accompanying railings to an entire tower.

-What features and enhancements are you most excited to see in Revit 2018?
+What features and enhancements are you most excited to see?
 Did you make your voice heard by posting your feedback to the Revit Ideas Page?
 Comment below and let us know how Revit 2018 is improving your workflow.

 Join the Autodesk Virtual Academy to stay up to date with new features and enhancements introduced to your favorite tools.